avinajain03/Covid-Vaccine-Tracker/README.md

 1. Tableau Desktop
 2. Internet connection to fetch the latest data

-## License
-This project is licensed under the MIT License.
-Feel free to modify and distribute the code as per the terms of the license.

 ## Acknowledgments
 The Tableau community for their valuable resources and support.